 My Zia (Aunt) Francesca adores Italy more than anyone I know.

-No, really...I am being completely serious.
-She was born in Italy, but it's more than a love for one's country...her passion exceeds that x100.
-Heaven help you if you say anything slightly derogatory about anything or anyone even remotely Italian, as she will promptly ensure that you are enlightened as to why you are WRONG.
-An Alitalia flight attendent once gave her a bottle of champagne, mid-flight, just because she was so pro-Italy!
+No, really–I am being completely serious.
+She was born in Italy, but it’s more than a love for one’s country as her passion exceeds that 100 times over.
+Heaven help you if you say anything slightly derogatory about anything or anyone, even remotely Italian, as she will promptly ensure that you are enlightened as to why you are wrong.
+An Alitalia flight attendent once gave her a bottle of champagne mid-flight solely because she was so pro-Italia!

-She lives in Toronto—the Italian part, of course—where they often speak "Italese", which is Italiano and Inglese (English) mixed together.
-It is not uncommon to hear phrases like, "I'm going to pick up la cake," or "mettele raynd gli garbeege" (pronounced "gahr-BEEGE") which is dialect and translates to "put it in the garbage."
+She lives in Toronto—the Italian part, of course—where they often speak “Italese”, which is Italian and Inglese (English) mixed together.
+It is not uncommon to hear phrases like, “I’m going to pick up la cake,” or “mettele raynd eeh garbeege” (pronounced “gahr-BEEGE”) which is dialect and translates to “put it in the garbage.”

-Besides going to bat for Italy and all things Italian, Zia Francesca is a seamstress who can whip out a set of fancy curtains or a gorgeous wedding dress from her sewing machine before you've even decided on the fabric.
-Her house is always perfectly clean (no maid, she does it all), and oh, did I mention she's also does hair?
-So it probably won't surprise you, when I tell you that she's also a fricken' sensational cook.
-Zia Francesca is the chef's equivalent to a gardener with ten green thumbs...yes, she's that good!
-Anything she makes is over-the-top delicious and it's really, really difficult not to overeat at her house!
+Besides going to bat for Italy and all things Italian, Zia Francesca is a seamstress who can whip out a set of fancy curtains or a gorgeous wedding dress from her sewing machine before you’ve even decided on the fabric.
+Her house is always perfectly clean (no maid, she does it all), and oh, did I mention she’s also does hair?
+So it probably won’t surprise you, when I tell you that she’s also a frickin’ sensational cook.
+Zia Francesca is the chef’s equivalent to a gardener with ten green thumbs–yes, she’s that good!
+Anything she makes is “over-the-top delicious” and it’s really, really difficult not to overeat at her house.

 So years ago, when Zia Francesca told me to make Penne alla Vodka, I should have listened the very first time.
-She kept telling me how fabulous it was and how she made it, but I would always forget to try it!
-One evening, I finally made her recipe, but it was probably after the sixth time she had described it to me, and I'm telling you, I could have kicked myself!
-Not only was it "over-the-top delicious", but the vodka sauce was ready before the pasta was even finished cooking!
+She kept telling me how fabulous it was and would tell me how she made it, but I would always forget to try it.
+One evening, I finally made her recipe, but it was probably after the sixth time she had described it to me, and I’m telling you, I could have kicked myself.
+Not only was it so incredibly tasty, but the vodka sauce was ready before the pasta was even finished cooking!
 HELLO?
 What more could anyone ask for?

 *This blog post won 2nd Place at the 2013 Orange County Fair!
 Zia is very happy!
 (7/13)